niduwara-j/cancer-survival-prediction/README.md

 ---

-## Future Improvements
+## Future Enhancements

-- Feature selection optimization
+* Advanced feature selection techniques
-- Additional ensemble models
+* Explainable AI (SHAP/LIME)
-- Explainable AI techniques (SHAP/LIME)
+* Additional ensemble learning approaches
-- Model deployment using Flask or Streamlit
+* Model deployment using Flask or Streamlit

 ---

 ## Academic Information

-This project was developed as part of a university Machine Learning group project involving six team members.
+Developed as part of a university Machine Learning group project consisting of six team members.

 ---

 ## License

-This repository is intended for educational and portfolio purposes.
+This project is provided for educational and portfolio purposes.